Umpong/SolidityBegginner/README.md

 ## Description

-The goal of this smart contract project is to develop a proprietary token with the following features:
-1. The public variables in the contract (Token Name, Token Abbrv., and Total Supply) store information about the coin.
-2. Addresses and balances are mapped in the contract (address => uint).
+The public variables in the contract (Token Name, Token Abbrv., and Total Supply) store information about the coin, the addresses and balances are mapped in the contract (address => uint).
-3. The mint function in the contract requires two inputs: an address and a value.
+The mint function in the contract requires two inputs: an address and a value.
 The function then raises the balance and the total supply by that amount of the "sender" address by the specified sum
-4. The contract includes a burn function that destroys tokens, operating in opposition to the mint function.
+The contract includes a burn function that destroys tokens, operating in opposition to the mint function.
 In the same way as the mint operates, it will require an address and value.
 The value will then be subtracted from the entire supply and from the "sender's" equilibrium.
-5. Lastly, the burn function should have conditionals to make sure the balance of "sender" is greater than or equal to the amount that is supposed to be burned.
+Lastly, the burn function should have conditionals to make sure the balance of "sender" is greater than or equal to the amount that is supposed to be burned.

 ## Getting Started